Phosphatidylethanolamine: In humans

 In humans, metabolism of phosphatidylethanolamine is thought to be important in the heart.
 When blood flow to the heart is restricted, the asymmetrical distribution of phosphatidylethanolamine between membrane leaflets is disrupted, and as a result the membrane is disrupted.
 Additionally, phosphatidylethanolamine plays a role in the secretion of lipoproteins in the liver.
 This is because vesicles for secretion of very low-density lipoproteins coming off of the Golgi apparatus have a significantly higher phosphatidylethanolamine concentration when compared to other vesicles containing very low-density lipoproteins.
 Phosphatidylethanolamine has also shown to be able to propagate infectious prions without the assistance of any proteins or nucleic acids, which is a unique characteristic of it.
 Phosphatidylethanolamine is also thought to play a role in blood clotting, as it works with phosphatidylserine to increase the rate of thrombin formation by promoting binding to factor V and factor X, two proteins which catalyze the formation of thrombin from prothrombin.
-The synthesis of endocannabinoid anandamide is performed from the phosphatidylethanolamine by the successive action of 2 enzymes, the N-acetyltransferase and phospholipase-D.
+The synthesis of endocannabinoid anandamide is performed from the phosphatidylethanolamine by the successive action of two enzymes, N-acetyltransferase and phospholipase-D.